RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/FAQ-&-Troubleshooting.md

 #### My linux has weird interface names like `wlx00c0ca9208dc` instead of `wlan0` and I'm getting erros.
 What can I do?

 For some Linux distributions like Ubuntu or Debian since some versions, the default naming for network devices is using the new nomenclature which is causing errors while using `airgeddon`.
 To fix it, follow the instructions [on this link](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Consistent-Network-Device-Naming).

+____

+#### When I start airgeddon, I see this message "A graphical X window system has not been detected.
+If you already have one, check it's working properly.
+It's essential for airgeddon.
+The script can't continue"

+That message is shown when airgeddon is not able to connect to your X Windows System for some reason.
+Maybe you have a restricted configuration.
+Try to launch the command `xhost +` before launching airgeddon.
+That should fix the problem.

+Maybe your system is headless (without X Window System), or maybe you just want to not use it.
+In that case, other option is available.
+Tmux can be used instead of xterm.
+It can be set in hidden options `.airgeddonrc` file.
+More info about it in [this link](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Options).